-- The drug-taking American public embraced valium and became a mainstay on the party scene and in popular culture.
+- The drug-taking American public embraced the drug and it became a mainstay on the party scene and in popular culture.

-- Valium is a classified as a Schedule 4 controlled substance in the U.S. and around the world.
+- It is a classified as a Schedule 4 controlled substance in the U.S. and around the world.

 - alcohol withdrawal

 A “common” dose could be 10-20mg.
 A strong dose might be over 25 mg.